eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 We distinguish between two environments for executing the _Vehicle App_ and the runtime components:

-- **Local execution**: components are running locally in the development environment
+- **Local execution:** components are running locally in the development environment
-- **Kubernetes execution**: components (and application) are deployed and running in a Kubernetes control plane (e.g., K3D)
+- **Kubernetes execution:** components (and application) are deployed and running in a Kubernetes control plane (e.g., K3D)

 ### Local Execution